Sometimes just one word hints at a story.

 By 1860 the Myers clan of Johnson County filled most of a page of the census.
 Three members of note in this extended family are Sam’s second wife Cynthia, who was mother of seven of Sam’s children, twenty-five years younger than Sam, and younger than some of her stepchildren; one-year-old Samuel Houston Myers Jr.; and Thomas Jefferson Myers.
 After Sam Jr. was born, the father became known as “Old Sam” and the son as “Young Sam.”

-After Cynthia died in 1865, the last four of Old Sam’s seventeen children were born to Mary Agnes Hunter, who married Old Sam in 1866.
+Cynthia died in 1865, and the last four of Old Sam’s seventeen children were born to Mary Agnes Hunter, who married Old Sam in 1866.
 Mary Agnes was thirty-three years the junior of Old Sam.

 And that’s when the trouble began.

-For starters, Old Sam in his will had left Mary 183 acres of land with the stipulation that the land be returned to his estate upon her remarriage or death.
+For starters, Old Sam in his will had left Mary Agnes 183 acres of land with the stipulation that the land be returned to his estate upon her remarriage or death.

 On January 4, 1877 Mary Agnes indeed did remarry.
 She married John A. Hester, a farmer who lived nearby.
 But after Mary remarried she failed to return the 183 acres to Old Sam’s estate.
 Some of Old Sam’s children, especially Thomas Jefferson (a child of Old Sam’s first wife) and Young Sam (a child of Old Sam’s second wife), felt that their new stepmother was cheating them.
 They also felt that Mary Agnes, as co-administrator of the estate, was stingy in doling out rightful money from the estate to the children.
 They also feared that the still-young Mary, in her new marriage, would bear more children, who might claim part of Old Sam’s estate.